 Making the right no-subwoofer soundbar choice for your room and priorities

-You should now be able to judge whether an all-in-one soundbar will satisfy your bass needs, compare models by objective metrics (low-frequency extension, distortion, and measured SPL), and use placement and tuning to eke out the best performance.
-Focus first on room size and required LF extension: small rooms can accept 50–60 Hz extension, larger rooms or home theater use need deeper response.
-Prioritize measured LF extension and distortion over claimed wattage, then check features — room correction, HDMI eARC, dialogue enhancement, and virtual height — that match your use cases.
+You should now be able to judge whether an all-in-one soundbar will satisfy your bass needs, compare models by objective metrics — low-frequency extension, distortion, and measured SPL — and use placement and tuning to get the best performance.
+Start with room size and required low-frequency extension: small rooms can accept 50–60 Hz extension, while larger rooms or dedicated home theater use need deeper response.

-Quick checklist to finalize your pick: confirm measured low-frequency -3 dB point and THD at listening levels, match the bar’s size to your room, verify eARC and calibration tools, and ensure placement options suit furniture and boundaries.
-With those points covered, you’ll balance convenience and verifiable performance — audition where possible and choose the soundbar that best aligns with your room and priorities.
+Quick checklist to finalize your pick: confirm the measured low-frequency -3 dB point and THD at listening levels, match the unit’s size to your room, verify eARC and calibration tools, and ensure placement options suit your furniture and boundaries.
+With those points covered, audition where possible and choose the unit that best aligns with your room and priorities.